eatsleeptraincode/Scoring/README.md

-A LeaderBoard/Scoring system for the CrossFit204 Classic
+A LeaderBoard/Scoring system for the CrossFit204 Classic.